 A quick look at the industry statistics reveals that the Packaging industry produces the maximum amount of waste –

-FMCG sector is biggest contributor to the packaging plastic waste generated.
-Statistics reveal that – In 2014, >95% of the total number of biscuits, dried processed food items and hair care products; and >85% of dairy products, baked goods, laundry and skin care sold in India were packaged in plastic.
+FMCG industry is the biggest contributor to the packaging plastic waste generated.
+Statistics reveal that – In 2014, >95% of the total number of biscuits, dried processed food items, and hair care products; and >85% of dairy products, baked goods, laundry, and skincare sold in India were packaged in plastic.

 According to the government reports –

-- India generates 10 MT per year of plastic waste per year from the FMCG sector
+- India generates 10 MT per year of plastic waste from the FMCG sector

 - India’s recycling rate is now at 60% against the global average of 20%

-While these statistics do not align to that of some independent research reports, the bottomline remains that with growing usage of plastic, it is time that the companies operating in the FMCG sector start putting up efforts to help India achieve its goal to become plastic neutral by 2022.
+While these statistics do not align with that of some independent research reports, the bottom line remains that with the growing usage of plastic, it is time that the FMCG companies start putting up efforts to help India achieve its goal to become plastic neutral by 2022.

 Stepping Stone – Being Plastic Neutral

-Recently, Nestle announced that two of its biggest brands – Maggi Noodles and Kitkat – to go plastic neutral by Dec, 2019.
-Reporting doubt digit profits in the the last quarter, this commitment from Nestle comes as a welcome change effective within a span of just 2 months.
+Recently, Nestle announced that two of its biggest brands – Maggi Noodles and Kitkat – to go plastic neutral by Dec 2019.
+Reporting doubt digit profits in the last quarter, this commitment from Nestle comes as a welcome change effective within a span of just 2 months.

-While there are many questions to answer and a long way ahead, one thing remains clear – environmental consciousness has reached the right personnel and we will definitely come up with innovative solutions in the near future to address questions pertaining to an alterntive packaging material that is const effective.
+While there are many questions to answer and a long way ahead, one thing remains clear – environmental consciousness has reached the right person and we will definitely come up with innovative solutions in the near future to address questions pertaining to an alternative packaging material that is cost-effective.